Fi3/stratum/README.md

 * ignore
 * panic

-Ignoring messages that expect a responses can cause issues. (block the peer)
+Ignoring messages that expect responses can cause issues. (block the peer)

 ### Protocol errors V1
-The protocol use standard json_rpc errors for format issues. json_rpc already define what to do for invalid json invalid json_rpc ecc ecc
+The protocol uses standard json_rpc errors for format issues. json_rpc already define what to do for invalid json invalid json_rpc ecc ecc

 In Sv1 methods: